In most cases, extracting profits from a company by distributing dividends to shareholders is straightforward.

 The use of dividend waivers also presents another potential pitfall for limited company owners.

-There may be occasions when some shareholders waive their rights to receive income from dividend distributions.
+There may be occasions when some shareholders waive their right to receive dividends.
 This means that some shareholders receive income, and others do not.

 There may be legitimate commercial reasons why you would elect to waive a dividend, but in many cases, these arrangements are made for tax avoidance reasons, often between spouses.